rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/querystring-api.md

   Detailed technical description of the RudderStack's Querystring API.
 ---

-# **Querystring API**
+# Querystring API

-RudderStack's Querystring API allows you to trigger `track` and `identify` calls using the query parameters.
+RudderStack's Querystring API lets you trigger the `track` and `identify` calls using the query parameters.

-You may use the below parameters as a query string parameters and trigger the corresponding call.
+## Query parameters

+The query parameters are listed in the following table:

 | Parameter             | Action                                                                                                                                             |
 | :-------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------- |